 Young Dogs Without Caution – As dogs grow they gain experience, therefore if a dog is very young or a little slower than other dogs, they may not see something that could harm their eyes because they are so excited.

-Please note that here at Finchley Dog Walker we are not Vets and this info is not intended, in any way, to take the place of the advice from your Vet.
-If you have concerns please contact your vet or Vetfone
+This blog post is purely meant to be helpful advice. as we are not vets and this info is not intended, in any way, to take the place of the advice from your Vet.
+If you have concerns, please contact your vet or Verifone

 - First Aid